-Mark Bernard was named the Chicago Blackhawks General Manager of Minor League Affiliations on July 2, 2008.
-The 2012-13 season is Bernard’s fifth in his current stint with Chicago and ahead of Rockford’s hockey operations.
+Mark Bernard was named the Chicago Blackhawks Vice President, Hockey Operations/Team Affiliates on August 16, 2018.
+The 2018-19 season is Bernard’s 11th in his current stint with Chicago and as head of Rockford’s hockey operations.

 Bernard came to the Blackhawks organization from the Norfolk Admirals where he served as the team’s Vice President and Assistant General Manager during the 2006-07 and 2007-08 seasons.
 In ’06-07 the Admirals were the AHL affiliates of the Blackhawks.